-Leaders at the Center for Healthcare Improvement at Chalmers University in Gothenburg, have succeeded in delivering transformational outcomes for patients, healthcare teams and the bottom line.
-While many interlocking factors account for the Swedish success, one factor, according to the research of Bill Torbert may be the difference that makes the real difference: namely the leadership action logic of the few who planted the seeds from which the work evolved collaboratively.
+Action research is full of examples of transformation, though few as large in scale at this one that comes from the Center for Healthcare Improvement at Chalmers University in Sweden.
+There they have succeeded in delivering transformational outcomes for hundreds of thousands of patients, healthcare teams and the bottom line.
+While many interlocking factors account for this success, one factor, according to the research of Bill Torbert may be the difference that makes the real difference: namely the leadership action logic of the few who planted the seeds from which the work evolved collaboratively.

 Learn more about the Swedish case: The AR+ Cookbook opening chapter is by Svante Lifvergren and Danielle Zandee: https://actionresearchplus.com/action-research-book/